-Supporting local has always been important to me, but this year, it’s something I’ve focused on more than ever.
+Supporting local has always been important to me, but recently, it’s something I’ve focused on more than ever.
 There’s so much beauty (and fantastic local businesses) to discover right here in Alberta — and I’ve had the best time exploring and capturing it all through fresh eyes this summer and fall.
 I hope you’ve also enjoyed this shift in my content!

 That said, I hope you find my Guide to Bowden SunMaze & Eagle Creek Farms helpful and informative.
 I’m kicking things off with the Bowden SunMaze Sunflower Fields — detailing the ticket purchasing process, cost, location, safety restrictions and farm activities, before moving on to our Eagle Creek Farms Flower U-Pick experience.
 You’ll also find a Pinterest friendly graphic at the footer for easy reference if you’d like to bookmark this post for later!

 Have you seen photos of this elusive sunflower field popping up all over Instagram lately and wondered if it’s worth the trip?
 A couple of years ago before I’d seen them it in person, I had the same question!

 After having visited Bowden SunMaze & Eagle Creek Farms a few times now, I can assure you it is!
 Personally I’ve always loved Sunflowers (it must be a Leo thing!), but Bowden SunMaze is a magical experience for the entire family.
-Given everything that’s happened over the past 2 years, I wasn’t sure how our visit would be this year compared to years past — but I’m happy to report the farm has made several improvements to ensure it’s safe and the blooms are abundant.
 I’m excited to share our Sunflower Field experience with you!

 HOW TO PURCHASE TICKETS